 - Socialize with families at the new school.
 “Will I make friends?” is a top concern of children who need to attend a new school after divorce.
 One of the best ways to help your child bond with classmates is for you to bond with the other parents.
 Take every opportunity to attend school functions, chat up parents at birthday parties, and host playdates.
 When your child sees you making friends, he’ll have an easier time as well.

 - Get involved in parent activities at school.
 Your child will feel more comfortable at his new school if you become part of the community: joining the PTA, volunteering for committees, serving hot lunch.
 Modeling how to contribute to a community will help your child learn to do the same.

 - Normalize your child’s feelings about the change in school.
 Children who are naturally resilient may not have big feelings about going to a new school, while those who have difficulty with transitions may need a lot of support to adjust to the change.
 Assure your child that their feelings are normal and that you are available to listen whenever they need to talk.
 Don’t minimize their emotions by telling them everything’s going to be fine.
 Validate how scary things feel, assure them they’ll get through it, and ask what you do can do to help.

 With support, kids can make this adjustment and be happy and fulfilled in their new school setting.

 Have questions about co-parenting, child custody and divorce?
 We can help.
-Start safeguarding your future by scheduling a free attorney consultation.
+Start safeguarding your future by scheduling an initial attorney consultation.
 Call us today at 888-888-0919, or please click the button below.